ruricolist/serapeum/reference.md

 ### `(take n seq)`

-Return the first N elements of SEQ, as a *new* sequence of the same type as SEQ.
+Return, at most, the first N elements of SEQ, as a *new* sequence of the same type as SEQ.

+If N is longer than SEQ, SEQ is simply copied.

 ### `(drop n seq)`

 Return all but the first N elements of SEQ.
 The sequence returned is a new sequence of the same type as SEQ.

+If N is greater than the length of SEQ, returns an empty sequence of the same type.

 ### `(bestn n seq pred &key key memo)`